yuripcr/bandeijaoIF/README.md

-# Problema 1: Pista Quente e Fria do bandejão do IF
+# Problema: Pista Quente e Fria do bandejão do IF

 ## Descrição do Problema